0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 # The Mysterious User Data

 Each EC2 Instance has a feature that isn't thoroughly explained or even discussed.
-It's mysteriously named "User data", and it's hidden in the third tab/Step 3.
-"Configure Instance" under a folded section called "Advanced Details" when you create a new EC2 instance.
+It's mysteriously named "User Data", and it's hidden in the third tab/Step 3, "Configure Instance" under a folded section called "Advanced Details" when you create a new EC2 instance.

 If you unfold this section, you'll have a form in which you can add some data.
 If you paste or add a Bash script, the script will execute when the new machine boots and after the network cards comes on-line.

-This enables you to have identical servers each time you start a new instance, just by pasting a Bash script you designed.
+This enables you to have identical servers each time you start a new instance, just by pasting a Bash script that you designed.

 # Example